MohammadHoseinJafari/ConsultingSystem/README.md

 Certainly!
 Here's an example of a README file content for your Django Consulting System project:

+Attention : This readme file is just for introducing my previous project under Dr. Akbarzadeh Supervision and the main source pushed on a private repository.

 # Consulting System

 The Consulting System is a web application developed using Django.
 It provides a platform for users to seek professional consultation in various fields.